Are There Programs Available to Help Make Internet Service More Affordable?

 To apply for Cox Low-Cost Internet, visit the website and fill out the form.

-CenturyLink offers the Internet Basics plan, offering internet access to eligible families for $9.95 per month.
+CenturyLink offers internet access to eligible families for $9.95 per month through the Internet Basics plan.
 Speeds are only 1.5 Mbps, so it isn’t as fast as offerings from other companies, but CenturyLink is more widely available than many other providers, so it may still be a good option for your family.

 - Earn less than 135% of the federal poverty guideline for your state